wireapp/wire-webapp/docs/library-publishing.md

 ### Automatic Publishing

-When you push changes to libraries on specific branches:
+When you push changes to libraries on main/dev branches:

-1. **`main` branch**:
-   - Automatically versions, creates tags, and publishes to npm
+- Automatically versions, creates tags, and publishes to npm (uses `beta` tag on merge to `dev`)
 - Uses conventional commits to determine version bump (major/minor/patch)
 - Creates GitHub releases
 - Publishes with npm provenance for security

-2. **`dev` branch**:
-   - Creates versions and changelogs but does NOT publish
-   - Useful for testing the release process

 ### Workflow Trigger